levigutt/arraylist-php/readme.md

                ->map(   fn($file) => $file[1]                    );
 ```

+sort works in place here too, but it also returns the sorted list.

 ## caveats

 some php functions work in the array itself, always returning true. for this